eva128/EVENT-LOG-SAMPLING-FOR-PREDICTIVE-PROCESS-MONITORING/README.md

 The code contains implementations from different sources.
 The implementations are closely following the original code with small adaptions, so that the different parts work together.

-Detailed results can be found in the folder "results", including a csv-file summarizing all executions.
+Detailed results can be found in the folder "results", including a xlsx-file summarizing all executions.

 ### How to run the code